 Keigh Crespo 39, daughter of Puerto Rican immigrants, was raised in the South Bronx and grew up with the smells and tastes of true Puerto Rican food.
-Blending native ingredients and cooking traditions with indigenous savory mix that reflects her prideful culture.
+Blending native ingredients and cooking traditions with an indigenous savory mix that reflects her prideful culture.

 Keigh received her culinary training at Monroe college in the Bronx.